apache/jackrabbit-site/src/site/markdown/creating-releases.md

 Appendix C: Cygwin
 ------------------

-The Subversion support in the release plugin assumes platform-specific path delimiters, and thus does not work properly if the "svn" executable is the Cygwin version.
-The easiest workaround for this problem is to install a Windows-native SVN version as well, and to modify the PATH variable for the mvn invocation so that it's found instead of the Cygwin variant.
+The Subversion and Git support in the release plugin assumes platform-specific path delimiters, and thus does not work properly if the "git" or "svn" executable is the Cygwin version.
+The easiest workaround for this problem is to install a Windows-native GIT or SVN version as well, and to modify the PATH variable for the git/mvn invocation so that it's found instead of the Cygwin variant.

 Appendix D: Branching
 ---------------------